jasmine-dragons/engaged/README.md

 # 🌲 TreeHacks 2025: Teacher Teacher - AI-Powered Classroom Simulation for Smarter Teacher Training

 ## Inspiration
+One of the biggest issues in education today is poor communication between teachers and students.
+The effects of this include poor perfomance for students and feelings of being burntout for teachers.
+We wanted to build something to address this.

 ## What it does

 ## How we built it